-Healthy Homemade Pop Tartz
+Healthy Homemade Pop Tarts

 Ohmygod ohmygod ohmygod ohmygod OHMYGOD.
 Homemade Pop Tarts.
 HEALTHY Homemade Pop Tarts!

-I saw this recipe quite some time ago and finally decided to try it out.
+I saw a quite some time ago and finally decided to try it out.
 I used a blend of buckwheat flour, oat flour and brown rice flour, but the gluten free tart dough broke apart easily and was extremely delicate.
 After baking, it only got worse… it was impossible to pick up pop tarts without them breaking.
 Here’s a picture:

 Oh, and they didn’t taste very good either.
 The dough was too salty and too dry.
 I started over and made a new recipe.
 I omitted the buckwheat and used more oat flour, reduced the salt, shortening and agave, and incorporated flax to help bind the dough.